-Venezuela's Guaido urges troops to unite against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence erupts

 Venezuela is mired in a deep economic crisis despite its vast oil reserves.
 Shortages of food and medicine have prompted more than 3 million Venezuelans to emigrate in recent years.

-The slump has worsened this year with large areas of territory left in the dark for days at a time by power outages, cutting off water supplies and cellphone service.
+The slump has worsened this year with large areas of territory left in the dark for days at a time by power outages.

+“My mother doesn’t have medicine, my economic situation is terrible, my family has had to emigrate.
+We don’t earn enough money.
+We have no security.
+But we are hopeful, and I think that this is the beginning of the end of this regime,” said Jose Madera, 42, a mechanic, sitting atop his motorbike in a protest on Tuesday.

 Guaido, the leader of Venezuela’s opposition-controlled National Assembly, in January invoked the constitution to assume an interim presidency, arguing that Maduro’s re-election in 2018 was illegitimate.